haoxsia/haoxsia.github.io/_research/nanofab.md

 the sample and then use with electron beam evaporation to deposition the thin films.
 All bonding pads on the chip are designed to be 50 Ohm impedance for microwave signals.

-# Microscopic images of devices
+# Image gallery of devices

 SEM images of the fabricated mechanical resoantors are taken in the cleanroom: